jceha/NewRepo/README.md

 Luckmann, A., Ceha, J.M., Gaudrain, E., Tamati, T.N., & Baskent, D. (2017). _Bimodal benefit of adding acoustic low-frequency speech information on discrimination of voice cues in spectro-temporally degraded speech._

 ### Thesis
 Ceha, J.M.
-(2016). _Investigation into the Enhancement of Voice Perception: with simulations of cochlear implants and bimodal hearing._ [pdf](https://jceha.github.io/NewRepo/J.M.Ceha_MasterThesis2016.pdf)
+(2016). _Investigation into the Enhancement of Voice Perception: with simulations of cochlear implants and bimodal hearing._ (Master's thesis) [pdf](https://jceha.github.io/NewRepo/J.M.Ceha_MasterThesis2016.pdf)

 ## Conferences
 - Attending CHI 2017 in Denver, Colorado + Designing for Curiosity Workshop @ CHI 2017 on May 7th